Noldorin/BallsAndHoops/README.md

 the requirements of the problem statement as far as I can tell.

-They are all listed appropriately in the in-code comments but I'm going to relist them here for your convinience.
+They are all listed appropriately in the in-code comments but I'm going to relist them here for your convenience.

 ASSUMPTION 1:
 The player alway starts at the origin, (0,0) which is the bottom left-most